 Drawing from a number of real-life married murderers and closely echoing the disturbing crimes of depraved couple David and Catherine Birnie in Perth during the 1980s.
 Writer-director Ben Young’s debut is as accomplished as it is harrowing.

 Rebellious teenager Vicki Maloney (Ashleigh Cummings), who is charged with anger towards her mother Maggie (Susie Porter) for divorcing her father Trevor (Damian de Montemas), sneaks out of her bedroom to attend a forbidden party.
 On her way, she’s lured into the home of married serial killers Evelyn (Emma Booth) and John White (Stephen Curry).
 In good company with many superior horror films such as The Texas Chain Saw Massacre, the atrocities unfold out of shot, with just accompanying haunting sounds, we’re ushered to empty hallways where our imagination conjures up far worse than what we could be presented.

 Comedic actor Curry is unrecognisable as John, who is entirely in control of the vile series of events unfolding at home.
 However, we see a powerless side to John as he’s pushed around by locals.
 Booth is equally as impressive as Evelyn, an empty shell of a woman who flickers between psychotic monster and a crumbling wreck.

-Digging deeper than many films within the genre tend to tread, Hounds of Love is a gruelling yet gripping horror and an impressively polished debut.
+Digging deeper than many films within the genre tend to tread, Hounds of Love is an impressively restrained debut that lingers for days after viewing.